igiona/slnlauncher/README.md

 - - -

 **NOTE**
-For the main SlnX file and all other imported SlnX files (via import or debug), if an environment variable is already set, it will not be overriden by the value defined in the env element within the SlnX file.
+For the main SlnX file and all other imported SlnX files (via import or debug), if an environment variable is already set, it will not be overridden by the value defined in the env element within the SlnX file.
-On the other hand all variables in the User SlnX (.slnx.user file) file will override any previousely set value.
+On the other hand all variables in the User SlnX (.slnx.user file) file will override any previously set value.

 - - -